AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/extensibility/ui/content-fragments/examples/console-image-generation-and-image-upload.md

    * This function calls the supporting Adobe I/O Runtime actions such as
    * - Call the Generative AI service (DALL.E) with 'image description' to generate an image
    * - Download the AI generated image to App Builder runtime
-   * - Save the downloaded image to AEM DAM and update Content Fragement's image reference property to use this new image *
+   * - Save the downloaded image to AEM DAM and update Content Fragment's image reference property to use this new image *
    * When invoking the Adobe I/O Runtime actions, the following parameters are passed as they're used by the action to connect to AEM:
    * - AEM Host to connect to